omundy/dig245-usability-test/README.md

 <sup>Usability is a concern for both user experience (UX) and user interface (UI).</sup>

+## Instructions

 <details>
 <summary>Learning Objectives</summary>

 Students who complete this assignment will be able to:

 - List key ideas for increasing website usability, including testing, common issues, and best practices.
 - Demonstrate how to plan, conduct, and compile results from a web usability test.
 - Create a custom responsive web page design using, editing, and creating their own content (text, diagrams, images, etc).
 - Use HTML, CSS, JS, and the Bootstrap framework to code a responsive web page.

 </details>